Tips for recording interviews and focus groups

 To receive a good quality transcript, the best place to start is with a good quality recording!
 If the transcription service provider is listening to a nice clear sound file, then there are less chances of mishears, inaudible and typos.

-At Business Friend we recommend following the below tips to help improve the quality of your recording, and therefore the quality of the transcript you receive:
+At Business Friend, we recommend following the below tips for recording interviews and focus groups to help improve the quality of your recording and, therefore, the quality of the transcript you receive:

 - Record in a quiet environment.
 Transcriptionists will be able to work quicker and more effectively if there is little background noise on the recording to distract from what is being said by the speakers.
-In particular radios, TVs, children, pets and restaurant or bar noise are a common problem when trying to transcribe a discussion, so ideally hold the interview or meeting in a quiet location with little distractions.
+In particular, radios, TVs, children, pets and restaurant or bar noise are a common problem when trying to transcribe a discussion, so ideally ensure you are recording interviews or focus groups in a quiet location with few distractions.

 - Reduce over talking in focus groups.
 This often happens in focus groups as the participants can get very animated about their subject!
 Ask for speakers to introduce themselves before they begin so the transcriber can identify the participants as accurately as possible throughout the transcript, and try to facilitate the focus group so there is minimal over talking to allow the transcriber to pick up as much of the conversation as possible.

 - Minimise interruptions.
-Sometimes the interviewer does need to interrupt as a question springs to mind whilst the interviewee is speaking, or if the interviewee is going off-track from the subject, but wherever possible it’s advisable to let the interviewee finish what they are saying without interruptions or too many acknowledgements (hmm-hmm, yeah, I know), as this can make the transcript difficult to read.
-If you do not wish these interruptions to be transcribed you can always request they are omitted by the transcriber or transcription agency.
+Sometimes, when recording interviews, the interviewer does need to interrupt as a question springs to mind whilst the interviewee is speaking, or if the interviewee is going off-track from the subject, but wherever possible, it’s advisable to let the interviewee finish what they are saying without interruptions or too many acknowledgements (hmm-hmm, yeah, I know), as this can make the transcript difficult to read.
+If you do not wish these interruptions to be transcribed, you can always request they are omitted by the transcriber or transcription agency.

-If you would like any further information on the above, please do not hesitate to contact us.
-Business Friend has been providing transcription services in the UK for over nine years and we’re more than happy to share our knowledge with you!
+If you would like any further information on recording interviews and focus groups, please do not hesitate to contact us.
+Business Friend has been providing transcription services in the UK since 2003 and we’re more than happy to share our knowledge with you!